cmgdev/honeywell-thermostat/README.md

 honeywell-thermostat
 ====================

+**This project is now archived.
+It technically still works as of early 2022, but with serious security vulnerabilities and other issues I'm not interested in fixing.**

 This started as a fork from nottings' https://github.com/nottings/python-honeywell-thermostat

 Huge thanks to him for the initial code, which honeywell_get.py borrows heavily from.